-Social loafing is a phenomenon in which people intentionally do less towards a goal when part of a group than they do when working alone.
+Social loafing is a phenomenon in which people intentionally do less towards a goal as part of a group than they do when working alone.

 A number of researchers have examined this, measuring reductions in how much effort people expend as the size of the group increases.
 For groups of two, various studies have shown effort to be 82% to 93% of what individuals would do alone.
 Does this apply to the workload in marriages?
 I suspect it does, or at least there is a temptation to do less.

 My suggestion is to figure out how much is reasonable for you to do, and do it.
-If that is more than half, should you really be doing more than half?
+If that’s more than half, should you really be doing more than half?
 If so, fine.
 If not, why do you feel you should do more than half?
-If what seems reasonable to you is less than half, why does that seem right?
-It may well be right, but be sure, and be sure your spouse feels the same way, or understands why you feel you cannot or should not do more at this time.
+If what seems reasonable to you is less than half, why does it seem right?
+It may well be right, but be sure, and be sure your spouse feels the same way, or understands why you feel you can’t or shouldn’t do more at this time.